Understanding moss and thatch in your lawn

-We as lawn experts are constantly battling moss and thatch problems in our customers lawns, and given that we are now around the corner from Spring, we thought it would be a good time to take a look at what they are, how they’re caused and how they can be managed.
+We as lawn experts are constantly battling moss and thatch problems in our customers lawns, therefore we thought it would be a good idea to take a look at what they are, how they’re caused and how they can be managed.

 What is Moss and Thatch?

 Mosses are small flowerless plants that typically grow in dense green clumps or mats, often in damp or shady locations.
 There are several types of moss that grow on lawns.
 These are usually coarse, loose, green or yellow-ish green tufts between the grass, but can form densely matted tufts or, in the case of Polytrichum, appear like small forests of miniature Christmas trees.

 Moss gives the turf an uneven colour and surface.
 Loose mosses make the lawn feel spongy to walk on.